murfel/multiqueue/readme.md

 NB: We oftenly refer to _queue_ or _subqueue_ meaning one of the `K * num_threads` single-threaded priority queues.
 We implement these queues as std::priority_queue or a custom binary heap.

-The four parts of the implementation are BinaryHeap, Multiqueue, Dijkstra sequential and parallel implementations, and the code for running, checking, and benchmarking.
+The four parts of the implementation are my_d_ary_heap, Multiqueue, Dijkstra sequential and parallel implementations, and the code for running, checking, and benchmarking.

 The parallel Dijkstra algorithm is almost identical to the sequential: while the priority queue is not empty, pop a vertex with the lowest distance (or close to the lowest, in our relaxed case), relax its children and push them to the priority queue.
 This routine is executed by each thread.